geoscixyz/em/content/case_histories/albany/index.rst

 **Special Thanks**

 Thanks to the `Society of Exploration Geophysicists <http://seg.org>`_ and `Geotech Ltd. <http://www.geotech.com>`_ for permission to reproduce figures and adapt text from the source material.
-This case history was adapted from the expanded abstract `"Airborne and Ground Time-Domain EM results from the Albany Graphite Discovery" <https://doi.org/10.1190/segam2015-5908480.1>`_.
+This case history was adapted from the expanded abstract `"Airborne and Ground Time-Domain EM results from the Albany Graphite Discovery" <https://doi.org/10.1190/segam2015-5908480.1>`_ by :cite:`Leegault2015`.

 **Abstract**